rogerleecormier/rogerleecormier.github.io/docs/cloud-devops/index.md

 ---

 #### 🧾 NetSuite CSV Data Pipeline for Accounting Reports
-Transforms raw NetSuite-exported CSVs into validated accounting reports, applying custom logic for categorization, GL accuracy, and data cleanup.
+A Python utility that transforms raw NetSuite-exported CSVs into validated accounting reports, applying custom logic for categorization, GL accuracy, and data cleanup.
 Final output is auto-formatted for import back into NetSuite.
 *Improved month-end reconciliation speed and reduced human error.*

 ---